 \subsection{Fine-Grained Evaluation and Supervision of Reasoning Processes}

-Traditional evaluation protocols overly rely on final-answer accuracy, thereby neglecting the faithfulness and logical coherence of the reasoning path.
-To overcome this limitation, the academic community is accelerating the transition toward a process-oriented monitoring paradigm.
-Research on Process Reward Models (PRMs), such as PRM800K \cite{prm800k} and DREAM-PRM \cite{dreamprm}, compellingly demonstrates the critical role of step-level feedback in mitigating logical hallucinations.
-Within automated evaluation systems, the ``LLM-as-a-Judge'' paradigm (e.g., MT-Bench \cite{mtbench}, JudgeLM \cite{judgelm}, and Prometheus \cite{prometheus}) has been established as the mainstream approach for evaluating open-ended complex logic.
-Concurrently, relevant works in the multimodal domain, such as T2I-CoReBench \cite{T2I-CoReBench}, and Science-T2I \cite{sciencet2i}, have also begun attempting to conduct fine-grained quantification of the quality of intermediate generated content.
-Our work builds on this trend but focuses on interleaved STEM reasoning, where both local step alignment and global trace coverage are needed to evaluate whether a model followed a valid cross-modal solution path.
+Most existing evaluation protocols emphasize final-answer accuracy, offering limited insight into the faithfulness, coherence, and grounding of intermediate reasoning steps.
+To address this issue, recent work has increasingly focused on process-level supervision.
+Process Reward Models, such as PRM800K~\cite{prm800k} and DREAM-PRM~\cite{dreamprm}, demonstrate the value of step-level feedback for improving reasoning reliability and reducing logical hallucinations.
+Meanwhile, the LLM-as-a-Judge paradigm, including JudgeLM~\cite{judgelm} and Prometheus~\cite{prometheus}, has become a common framework for evaluating open-ended reasoning.
+Fine-grained evaluation has also begun to emerge in multimodal generation.
+Benchmarks such as T2I-CoReBench~\cite{T2I-CoReBench} and Science-T2I~\cite{sciencet2i} evaluate structured generated content beyond holistic image quality.
+Our work builds on this trend, but focuses on interleaved multimodal STEM reasoning.
+In this setting, evaluation must assess not only local step quality, but also whether the predicted reasoning trajectory aligns with a valid cross-modal solution path.